-A straight-line method was used to forecast the prison population through June of 2007.
+A straight-line method was used to forecast the prison population through July of 2007.
 This method was based on the monthly changes in the prison population for the past five years.
-The prison population has decreased the last quarter of the year (November through December) every year since 1985.

 The six month forecast suggests: (see CHART 6B)